Home » Recipes » Easy Dinner Recipes » Instant Pot Whole Chicken (Rotisserie Style)

 • 2 cups chicken broth

-• 2 tbsp plus 1 tsp olive oil (divided)
+• 2 tablespoons plus 1 teaspoon olive oil, divided

 How to Make a Delicous Whole Chicken in the Instant Pot

-First, mix the salt, pepper, garlic powder, and 2 tbsp of oil together in a small bowl.
+Combine the salt, pepper, garlic powder, and 2 tablespoons of olive oil in a small bowl.
+Rub half of this mixture over the top of the chicken and set the rest aside.

 • 3 pounds: 18 minutes